 Merry Christmas and Happy Holidays to all!

 Ron and Connie Siemens

 Building Community Resilience in Natikiri, Mozambique

-Project FranGO is a self-sustaining Mozambican incubator project that will provide young families with the opportunity to learn how to manage a successful poultry farm while participating in family health and nutrition education.
+Project FranGO is a self-sustaining Mozambican incubator project that will provide young families with the opportunity to learn how to manage a successful poultry farm while participating in family gardening and nutrition education.
 This ‘two pronged’ approach is intended to shift families away from subsistence farming, and its predictable devastating cyclical poverty.
-The project will foster health care capacity and a sustainable economy in Mozambican communities.
+The project will foster a sustainable economy in Mozambican communities.